GraziosoG/music-player/README.md

 # music-player
 This project is built on top of the ["build a music player" tutorial by Traversy Media](https://www.youtube.com/watch?v=QTHRWGn_sJw).
-Shout out to **Traversy Media** for this awesome project and the eye-catching design.
-I learned a lot from this tutorial and I also have some modifications to the final product.
+Huge shout out to **Traversy Media** for this awesome project and the eye-catching design.
+I learned a lot from this tutorial and I also have some modifications to the final project.
+The code is based on [the one created by Traversy Media](https://github.com/bradtraversy/vanillawebprojects/tree/master/music-player).

 Below are the different features that you can see from my version of this product.
 * Change CD cover by clicking on the CD player when music is playing